Mold & Microbial Contamination

 How Hollington Law Firm Can Help

-Our firm guides clients through the legal and technical process of remediation and recovery—whether that means filing claims under CDARA, pursuing bad-faith insurance claims, or coordinating with remediation contractors to ensure safe, lasting repairs.
+Our firm guides clients through the legal and technical process of remediation and recovery.
+This may involve filing claims under CDARA, pursuing bad-faith insurance claims, or coordinating with remediation contractors to ensure safe, lasting repairs.

 Our goal is to restore both your home and your peace of mind by holding negligent builders accountable for the damage they caused.